peiniliu/volcano/docs/user-guide/how_to_use_gpu_number.md

   volcano.sh/predicate-time: “1593764466550835304”
 ```

-3. kubelet watches the pod bound to itself, and call allocate API to set env before running the container.
+3. kubelet watches the pod bound to itself, and calls allocate API to set env before running the container.

 ```yaml
 env: